 What Do My Placement Scores Mean?

-You may take the ACT, the ACT Compass or the ACCUPLACER tests to determine your placement scores.
-Once your scores have been determined, you can review the placement chart for math and science courses.
-Your navigator can help you understand which classes you will be enrolled into based on how you scored.
+You may take Accuplacer, ACT, or SAT to determine your placement scores.
+Once your scores have been determined, you may view the placement chart (Needs updated to 2020-2022 chart) to see your course placement for math and English.
+Your navigator will help you understand which classes you qualify for based on your scores.

 If your college experience begins with developmental classes, you will have to pay for classes that don’t count toward a degree.